rlugojr/Documentation/content/tutorials/01_Play_Pen/Mesh_CreateXXX_Methods_With_Options_Parameter.md

 ##Mesh CreateXXX() Methods With Options Parameter
-In this tutorial, you will learn how to use the classical Mesh _CreateXXX()_ methods with the _options_ parameter instead of the full list of parameters.
+In this tutorial, we will learn how to use the classical Mesh _CreateXXX()_ methods with the _options_ parameter instead of the full list of parameters.
 Indeed, as for BJS 2.3+, all the _CreateXXX()_ methods can be called either by
 ```javascript
 var mesh = BABYLON.CreateMesh(name, param1, param2, param3, ..., scene);